-What is carded yarn, what is worsted yarn?
+What is woolen yarn, what is worsted yarn?

-Combed yarn is made from wool that is simply carded (i.e., "stretched") after washing.
-This leaves the fibers in a disordered state, with many short pieces of fiber remaining.
-The result is a soft, fluffy yarn with a rather matte surface.
+Woolen yarn is made from wool that is merely carded (i.e., "stretched") after washing.
+The fibers are therefore disordered, and many short fiber pieces remain.
+The result is a soft, bulky yarn with a rather matte surface.

-Worsted yarn, on the other hand, undergoes a combing process in addition to carding.
-This removes short fibers and aligns the remaining fibers parallel to each other.
-The result is a particularly smooth, strong yarn with a fine, slightly shiny appearance.
+Worsted yarn, on the other hand, undergoes an additional combing process in addition to carding.
+Short fibers are removed, and the remaining ones are aligned in parallel.
+This creates a particularly smooth, firm yarn with a fine, slightly glossy appearance.

 Structure and appearance